constantx/constantx-website/src/content/thoughts/20250618-connection-catalysts.md

 ---

-I'm returning to builder mode.
-This newly refreshed site will serve as my public experiment space and thoughts journal—a place to share what I'm learning as I build.
+I'm returning to founder mode.
+This newly refreshed site will serve as a public experiment space and thoughts journal—a place to share what I'm learning as I build.

 Since 2024, after exiting my last venture (Chopp, an on-demand grocery startup), I've focused on what matters most: health, friends, and family.
 I read voraciously now—aiming for 50 books this year and already on number 27.
 Reading has been transformative, but that's a topic for another post.